When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Model

+Lemma~\ref{consistency_conditions} shows why habits can matter for characteristic-based valuation.
+The shadow price $\bm{\pi}_t^0$ is the discounted marginal valuation of contemporaneous characteristics, while $\bm{\pi}_t^{1}$ captures the marginal utility effect of past consumption of habit-forming characteristics.
+For any good purchased in positive quantity, condition $(\star)$ implies that its price equals the sum of current characteristic values and the discounted continuation value generated by habit-forming attributes.

+This decomposition creates a wedge between static and dynamic WTP.
+In a static hedonic model, the price of a good is interpreted as the value of the characteristics bundled in that good.
+With habits, the same price also internalises the future utility effect of current consumption.
+For example, when current consumption lowers future marginal utility (i.e., $\partial_{\bm{z}_t^a} u(\ztil_{t+1}) < 0$), goods prices satisfy

-so ignoring intertemporal dependence understates contemporaneous WTP for the current characteristics bundled in goods with negatively reinforcing attributes, such as sensory fatigue.
-If lagged consumption instead raises future marginal utility, the inequality reverses.
-This decomposition is generically set-identified, as discussed below, so the wedge should be interpreted as a theoretical mapping from prices to admissible marginal valuations rather than as a point-identified empirical object absent further structure.
+so ignoring intertemporal dependence understates contemporaneous WTP for goods with negatively reinforcing attributes.
+If current consumption instead raises future marginal utility through reinforcement or craving, the inequality reverses.
+The static interpretation is therefore correct only when the continuation component is zero.

-A further implication is that under a linear characteristics technology, observed prices for goods consumed in strictly positive amounts must lie in the column space of the technology matrix.
-By complementary slackness, the first-order conditions bind on the support of consumption, so the intertemporal budget constraint holds equivalently when expressed in goods space or in characteristics space with shadow prices: